Czrco/czrco.cf/README.md

 ## how do i navigate through this abomination
-alr, APEX is the root folder of czrco.cf. go there for the home page of the website WWW is the same as APEX but it's www.czrco.cf instead of just czrco.cf. and yes i am not stupid i use https dumbass
+alr, APEX is the root folder of czrco.cf. go there for the home page of the website CNAME is just for cloudflare setup don't bother doing anything with it lol WWW is the same as APEX but it's www.czrco.cf instead of just czrco.cf. and yes i am not stupid i use https dumbass

-k that's czrco.cf lol i dont wanna doc any more of this shit
+k that's czrco.cf i dont wanna doc any more of this shit